Specialisms & expertise

 Mrs O (on behalf of Mr O deceased) v East Kent University Hospitals NHS Foundation Trust (issued in the High Court)

 A claim on behalf of a widow whose 77 year old husband died after being misdiagnosed with rectal cancer.
-Jennifer represented the family at the Inquest where the Coroner concluded that further deeper biopsies could have revealed that a rectal mass was not cancerous.
+Jenny represented the family at the Inquest where the Coroner concluded that further deeper biopsies could have revealed that a rectal mass was not cancerous.
 The deceased underwent chemo-radiotherapy and surgery and died.